Braves vs. Diamondbacks Player Props Betting Odds

 Carroll Stats

-- Carroll has collected 92 hits with 20 doubles, three triples, 18 home runs and 32 walks.
-He has driven in 48 runs with 26 stolen bases.
+- Carroll has 94 hits with 20 doubles, four triples, 18 home runs and 32 walks.
+He has driven in 50 runs with 28 stolen bases.

 Carroll Recent Games